-c) The risks of engaging in tunnel vision during investigations.

-d) The need for full disclosure, candor, and openness on the part of all officers who participate in the police disciplinary process, both as witnesses and as accused officers, and the need to report misconduct committed by fellow officers.

-143. The need for police officers to be trained in these areas was and remains obvious.
-The City's failure to train Chicago police officers as alleged in the preceding paragraph proximately caused Plaintiff's wrongful conviction and his injuries.

-144. The U.S. Department of Justice recently issued a report finding that there were "engrained deficiencies in the systems CPD uses to provide officers with supervision and training."
+- c) The risks of engaging in tunnel vision during investigations. - d) The need for full disclosure, candor, and openness on the part of all officers who participate in the police disciplinary process, both as witnesses and as accused officers, and the need to report misconduct committed by fellow officers. - 155.
+The need for police officers to be trained in these areas was and remains obvious.
+The City's failure to train Chicago police officers as alleged in the preceding paragraph proximately caused Plaintiff's wrongful conviction and his injuries. - "engrained deficiencies in the systems CPD uses to provide officers with supervision and training."
 In particular, on the subject of training, the DOJ concluded that the "CPD's inattention to training needs, including a longstanding failure to invest in the resources, facilities, staffing, and planning required to train a department of approximately 12,000 members, leaves officers underprepared to police effectively and lawfully.
 Officer errors and misconceptions that result from lack of training are not corrected in the field, because CPD has neither structured supervision in a way that will adequately support officers, nor invested in programs and systems that will detect when officers are in need of help or exhibiting behavior that must be corrected.
-Officers' ability to stay safe, protect public safety, and police within constitutional standards suffers as a result."
+Officers' ability to stay safe, protect public safety, and police within constitutional standards suffers as a result." - 157.
+On the subject of supervision, the DOJ concluded among other things that "[i]nstead of encouraging the chain of command to instill proper policing tactics and respect for constitutional policing in CPD officers, CPD provides little incentive, or even opportunity, for supervisors to meaningfully guide and direct CPD officers.
+CPD provides even less incentive for supervisors to hold officers accountable when they deviate from CPD policy and the law.
+The City has long known that CPD's direct supervision of officers is inadequate, including through the fact that multiple reports in the last two decades have highlighted deficiencies in CPD's supervisory practices.
+Yet, City and CPD leadership have not made the necessary reforms to CPD's supervision structure and processes, and community and officer safety suffer as a result."